sirech/homepage2/src/pages/articles/2022-04-27-making-a-microservice-more-resilient-against-downstream-failure/index.md

 }
 ```

-There's a vast amount of settings that you can configure.
+There are a vast amount of settings that you can configure.
 The default settings work well to get started.
 On top of that, I'm adding metrics for [micrometer](https://micrometer.io/).

 ## Building a Fallback Cache